NVIDIA-Omniverse/kit-extension-sample-reticle/tutorial/tutorial.md

 ![Click the Extensions panel](images/extensions_panel.png)

-Here, you see a list of Omniverse Extensions, you can activate and use in Code.
+Here, you see a list of Omniverse Extensions that you can activate and use in Code.

 > **Note:** If you don't see the *Extensions* panel, enable **Window > Extensions**:
 >